 Sprague in New London County, Connecticut — The American Northeast (New England)

 Location.
-41° 37.144′ N, 72° 5.042′ W. Marker is in Sprague, Connecticut, in New London County.
-Marker is at the intersection of Main Street (Connecticut Route 97) and Bushnell Hollow Road (Connecticut Route 138), on the left when traveling north on Main Street.
-Located in River Park.
+41° 37.041′ N, 72° 5.117′ W. Marker is in Sprague, Connecticut, in New London County.
+Memorial is at the intersection of W Main Street (Connecticut Route 207) and Main Street (Connecticut Route 97), on the left when traveling north on W Main Street.
+Located in War Memorial Park.
 Touch for map.
 Marker is in this post office area: Baltic CT 06330, United States of America.
 Touch for directions.

 More.
-Search the internet for Sprague’s Industrial Heritage.
+Search the internet for Sprague Civil War Monument.